karlomikus/bar-assistant/README.md

 This repository only contains the API server, if you are looking for easy to use web client, take a look at [Salt Rim](https://github.com/karlomikus/vue-salt-rim).

+Note: This application is still in development and there will be breaking changes and loss of data.
+I do not recommend using this in a "production" environment until a stable version is released.

 ## Features

 - Includes all current IBA cocktails